Abstracts: Frequently Asked Questions (FAQs)

 Q. Where and when will the Poster Sessions be held?

-A. Poster Sessions will be held in the San Diego Convention Center, inside the Exhibit & Poster Hall, from Wednesday through Friday.
+A. Poster Sessions will be held in the convention center, inside the Exhibit & Poster Hall, from Wednesday through Friday.
 Further details regarding Poster Session assignments will be posted in mid-August.

 Q. How soon can I get into the Exhibit & Poster Hall to set up my poster?
 When must I remove my poster?